Inside a Custom Home Contract: What Lake Wylie, SC Homeowners Should Require

 Equally important is the warranty response process.
 The contract should specify a timeframe for the builder to acknowledge warranty claims (typically 5–10 business days) and a deadline for remediation.
 An open-ended “we’ll get to it” clause is not enforceable.
 Waterfront homes in communities like Paddlers Cove or Handsmill face specific moisture and humidity challenges from their proximity to Lake Wylie’s shoreline — these conditions make workmanship quality and warranty responsiveness especially important.

 We also recommend confirming whether your builder participates in a structural warranty program administered by a third party such as the National Association of Home Builders or a comparable insured warranty provider.
 Third-party structural warranties transfer with the home at sale, which provides meaningful protection for your resale value.
+Warranty coverage is separate from the insurance that protects the project while it is under construction, so ask your builder to walk you through their builder’s risk and flood insurance coverage for Lake Wylie builds alongside the warranty terms in your contract.

 • Demand explicit warranty terms: 1-year workmanship, 2-year systems, 10-year structural